Large spots on the child's body. Diseases that cause spots on a child's body

 The body can give a negative response to a variety of allergens:

-• nutrition (including adapted formulas and breast milk, a little later - a reaction to sweets);
+• nutrition (including adapted formulas and breast milk, a little later – reaction to sweets);

-• synthetic clothing (may appear formations on the elbows and knees);
+• synthetic clothing (formations may appear on the elbows and knees);

-• cleaners and detergents (powders, soap, shampoo, etc.) can cause dry, reddening spots on the wrists;
+• cleaning products and detergents (powders, soaps, shampoos, etc.) can cause dry, red spots on the wrists;

-• wool of cats, dogs and other domestic animals;
+• fur of cats, dogs and other domestic animals;

-• tobacco smoke (when adults smoke in the house);
+• tobacco smoke (from adults smoking in the house);

 • aquarium fish and food for them.

-The cause of the skin reaction may be an allergy to pet hair.
+The skin reaction may be caused by an allergy to pet dander.

 Dry spots in a child as a sign of an allergy can appear locally, for example, located only behind the ears or above the lip.
-Complemented by an infection caused by staphylococcal pathogens, dryish white spots can become weepy, crusted and accompanied by an unpleasant odor.
-It is possible that the fault behind the ear formations is improper care: when the baby burps, part of the mixture or milk flows behind the ears, and if it is not removed in time, irritation begins.
+When accompanied by an infection caused by staphylococcal pathogens, dryish white patches may become weeping, crusty, and accompanied by an unpleasant odor.
+It is possible that the behind-the-ear formations are caused by improper care: when the baby burps, some of the formula or milk flows behind the ears, and if it is not removed in time, irritation begins.

 Characteristics of dermatitis

 Atopic dermatitis will manifest itself in different ways.
 Everything will depend on the age of the patient.
-In infants, it is usually characterized by dry skin, flaking, especially in the hair area on the head, diaper rash, despite the fact that mothers regularly wash the baby and allow them to take air baths.
-The main distinguishing features are redness, itchy sensations, white spots, peeling on the buttocks and rough cheeks.
+In infants, it is usually characterized by dry skin, flaking, especially in the hair area on the head, and diaper rash, despite the fact that mothers regularly wash the baby and give him air baths.
+The main distinguishing signs: redness, itching, white spots, flaking on the butt and rough cheeks.

-Adhering to the treatment prescribed by the doctor, the symptoms can be removed as soon as possible.
-Inaction is dangerous in this case, especially at an older age.
-Running forms quickly begin to affect the deeper skin, which is accompanied by the appearance of ulcers and vesicles.
-The arms, legs, back and the whole body of the baby can suffer.
-White formations itch, which leads to the desire to comb everything, and this is dangerous for the occurrence of a fungal or bacterial infection.
+By adhering to the treatment prescribed by your doctor, the symptoms can be eliminated as soon as possible.
+In this case, inaction is dangerous, especially at an older age.
+Advanced forms quickly begin to affect the deeper skin, which is accompanied by the appearance of ulcers and blisters.
+The arms, legs, back and whole body of the baby can suffer.
+The white formations itch, which leads to the desire to scratch everything, and this is dangerous due to the occurrence of a fungal or bacterial infection.

-Children who have overcome the annual milestone are treated for atopic dermatitis further, and cases of exacerbations are much more common in them.
+Children who have passed the one-year mark continue to be treated for atopic dermatitis, and cases of exacerbations are much more common in them.
 You should be wary of the transition of white and pink spots and formations to the stage of eczema, weeping or dry form.
-Leaving the disease to chance, you can ensure that in addition to external problems, internal ones will also be added: bronchial asthma, allergic rhinitis.
+By leaving the disease to chance, you can achieve that in addition to external problems, internal ones will be added: bronchial asthma, allergic rhinitis.

-In children under one year, atopic dermatitis is treated more easily.
+In children under one year of age, atopic dermatitis is easier to treat

 Treatment of dermatitis

-Treating dermatitis is not an easy task.
-For this, it is important to try not only doctors, but also parents.
+Curing dermatitis is not an easy task.
+For this, it is important to try not only for doctors, but also for parents.
 Treatment consists of two main components: non-drug and medicinal.
 Let's start with the first one.

 Non-drug treatment

-First of all, you need to fix the food.
-The most important thing is to find out what food your child is allergic to and then eliminate it from the diet completely.
-When the baby is fed breast milk, it is necessary to adjust the nutrition of the nursing mother and try to exclude hyperallergenic foods.
+First of all, it is necessary to establish nutrition.
+The most important thing is to find out what product your child is allergic to, and then completely eliminate it from the diet.
+When the baby is fed breast milk, it is necessary to adjust the diet of the nursing mother and try to exclude hyperallergenic foods.

-The doctor should pay attention to the issue of the stool of a nursing woman, because constipation provokes the accumulation of toxins in the body, and they are then transmitted to the baby, which can also cause allergic reactions.
-The doctor may recommend that the mother use glycerin suppositories, lactulose, and also eat more dairy products.
+The doctor should pay attention to the issue of a nursing woman’s stool, because constipation that occurs provokes the accumulation of toxins in the body, and they are then transmitted to the baby, which can also cause allergic reactions.
+The doctor may recommend that the mother use glycerin suppositories, lactulose, and also eat more fermented milk products.

-When a child is on an artificial type of feeding, it will be better to switch to dairy-free formulas in order to exclude a negative reaction to cow's milk protein.
-You can replace the usual milk formulas with the following options: Tuteli-soy, Bona-soy, Friso-soy.
-Seeing that there has been no improvement, the doctor may recommend transferring the baby to mixtures with protein hydrolysates from cow's milk ("Nutramigen", "Alfare").
+When a child is on an artificial type of feeding, it will be better to switch to dairy-free formulas in order to eliminate a negative reaction to cow's milk protein.
+You can replace the usual milk formulas with the following options: “Tuteli-soy”, “Bona-soy”, “Friso-soy”.
+Seeing that there has been no improvement, the doctor may recommend switching the baby to mixtures with hydrolysates of cow's milk proteins (Nutramigen, Alfare).

-Cow protein can act as an allergen, so it is better to temporarily switch to dairy-free mixtures
+Cow protein may be an allergen, so it is better to temporarily switch to dairy-free formula

-A baby who is receiving complementary foods and has dermatitis needs to return to previous weeks, when he has not yet tried new foods.
-Returning to the roots, the mother should start all over again, but with even more caution: new products are first introduced in minimal doses, slightly increasing in volume.
-The term for mastering a new product is 3 weeks.
+A baby receiving complementary foods and suffering from dermatitis requires a return to previous weeks, when he has not yet tried new foods.
+Returning to basics, the mother should start all over again, but with even greater caution: new products are introduced first in minimal doses, slightly increasing in volume.
+The period for mastering a new product is 3 weeks.
 This method will help identify the allergen.

-After a year, you should start keeping a food diary: what and how much the child eats, the reaction of the body.
-To begin with, all strong allergens should be excluded from the menu: eggs, fish, citrus fruits, cheeses, chicken meat, strawberries and more.
-"Forbidden" products should be introduced strictly one at a time and observe the reaction within 2-3 days.
+After a year, you should start keeping a food diary: what and how much the child eats, the body’s reaction.
+To begin with, all strong allergens should be excluded from the menu: eggs, fish, citrus fruits, cheeses, chicken, strawberries, etc. Introduce “forbidden” foods strictly one at a time and observe the reaction for 2-3 days.

-Allergic children with rashes in the form of white spots or peeling are strictly contraindicated for all kinds of sweets.
-When they are used, fermentation in the intestines may occur, and the amount of absorbed allergens increases.
-Do not use jelly, honey, or sweet drinks.
+For allergic children with rashes in the form of white spots or peeling, all kinds of sweets are strictly contraindicated.
+When they are consumed, fermentation may occur in the intestines, and the amount of absorbed allergens increases.
+You should not consume jelly, honey, or sweet drinks.
 This will only worsen the general condition.
-Various stabilizers, emulsifiers, preservatives and flavor enhancers are also banned.
-You should not buy fruits from exotic countries, as they are processed with preservatives to increase their shelf life.
+Various stabilizers, emulsifiers, preservatives and flavor enhancers are also prohibited.
+You should not buy fruits from exotic countries, as they are treated with preservatives to increase shelf life.

 Amount of liquid and food

-Mothers should take care of the baby's stool, which is possible through sufficient fluid intake.
-You can also use safe options for funds, for example, Lactulose.
-Duphalac and Normase are also suitable.
-These drugs are safe, as they are not addictive.
+Mothers should take care of the baby's bowel movements, which is possible through sufficient fluid intake.
+You can also use safe options, for example, Lactulose.
+Duphalac and Normaze are also suitable.
+These drugs are safe as they are not addictive.

 Protect your child from overeating.
-For artificial babies, choose a small hole in the nipple so that the feeding process lasts about 15 minutes.
-During this time, the baby's brain will receive information about saturation, and if the baby drinks the mixture in 5 minutes, he may ask for more, because the information has not reached the brain.
-On the advice of a pediatrician, you can reduce the proportions in the mixture, making it less nutritious.
+For artificial babies, select a small hole in the nipple so that the feeding process lasts about 15 minutes.
+During this time, the baby’s brain will receive information about satiety, and if the baby drinks the mixture in 5 minutes, he may ask for more, because the information has not reached the brain.
+On the advice of your pediatrician, you can reduce the proportions in the mixture, making it less nutritious.

-It is better to introduce vegetables as the first complementary food.
+It is better to introduce vegetables as the first complementary foods.
 Always choose one type to start with.
 The safest vegetables are zucchini and cauliflower.

 External conditions

 Smokers should only smoke outdoors.
-Reduce possible contact of the child with a smoker, because the air exhaled by a smoker contains harmful substances.
+Reduce the child's possible contact with a smoker, because the air exhaled by a smoker contains harmful substances.

-Parents should never smoke in front of their child.
+Parents should never smoke in front of their children.

-Do not forget about the importance of daily wet cleaning, as well as the elimination of dust collectors (soft toys, carpets, velvet curtains, etc.).
-Contact with animals is also desirable to minimize.
+Do not forget about the importance of daily wet cleaning, as well as eliminating dust collectors (stuffed toys, carpets, velvet curtains, etc.).
+It is also advisable to minimize contact with animals.
 All children's toys should be washed periodically in hot water.

-Clothing and bedding for children should be made only from natural fabrics (linen, cotton).
-Things should be washed with a hypoallergenic powder that does not contain phosphates (more details in the article:).
-After washing, things should be rinsed three times.
-In severe cases of the disease, the last time you need to rinse the laundry in boiled water.
-The dishes from which the baby eats are washed without the use of detergents.
+Clothes and bedding for children should be made only from natural fabrics (linen, cotton).
+Things should be washed with hypoallergenic powder that does not contain phosphates (more details in the article:).
+After washing, items should be rinsed three times.
+In case of severe illness, you need to rinse your laundry in boiled water for the last time.
+The dishes from which the baby eats are washed without using detergents.

-You should not wrap the child for a walk, otherwise it may provoke increased sweating.
+You should not wrap your child while walking, otherwise this may cause increased sweating.
 You need to walk every day in any weather.
 Walking time should be at least three hours a day.
-Before a walk on a winter day, be sure to treat children's cheeks with a fat baby cream.
+Before a walk on a winter day, be sure to treat your children's cheeks with rich baby cream.

-Care for children's skin, which easily turns red from dermatitis, should also be outside the period of exacerbation.
-For bathing, use filtered water or at least settled water to rid it of chlorine.
-Bathing supplements include burdock root, yarrow and nettle herbs.
-Drying herbs should not be used.
+You should also take care of children's skin, which easily becomes red from dermatitis, outside the period of exacerbation.
+For bathing, use filtered water or at least settled water to remove chlorine.
+Bathing supplements include burdock root, yarrow herb and nettle.
+Herbs with a drying effect should not be used.

-Nettle can be used as an additive for bathing - it does not dry the skin
+Nettle can be used as a bathing supplement - it does not dry out the skin

-The moisturizing process should be carried out throughout the body, and not just where there are white spots or redness.
-Urea-based preparations (Excipial M lotions) effectively take care of moisturizing the skin.
-Bepanten has long and deservedly been popular.
+The moisturizing process should be carried out throughout the body, not just where there are white spots or redness.
+Urea-based preparations (Excipial M lotions) effectively take care of skin hydration.
+Bepanten has long been deservedly popular.
 This ointment not only moisturizes, but also heals wounds and relieves itching.

-Every day, wash and wash the little one, and also pay attention to the cleanliness of the hands and feet.
+Wash and wash your little one every day, and also pay attention to the cleanliness of your hands and feet.
 For care, you can use hypoallergenic wet wipes.
-Do not forget about the importance of following the daily routine, the quality and time of daytime and nighttime sleep, as well as the microclimate in the family.
+Do not forget about the importance of maintaining a daily routine, the quality and timing of daytime and night sleep, as well as the microclimate in the family.

-It is possible to treat a child with atopic dermatitis with drugs only as directed by a doctor.
-Such sorbent preparations as Sorbogel, Smecta, Enterosgel will help rid the child's body of toxins.
+A child with atopic dermatitis can be treated with medications only as prescribed by a doctor.
+Such sorbent preparations as Sorbogel, Smecta, Enterosgel will help rid the child’s body of toxins.
 A nursing mother should also take these medications.
 Fenistil ointment will help get rid of itching and discomfort.

 Hormonal drugs

 An allergist may advise you to start using ointments and creams based on glucocorticosteroids.
-For deep wounds, an ointment is used, for less pronounced ones, a cream.
-These drugs are hormonal, so their use requires an accurate dosage.
-Do not change the dose or time of use on your own.
-It is necessary to cancel the drug gradually over several days.
+For deep wounds use ointment, for less pronounced wounds use cream.
+These drugs are hormonal, so their use requires precise dosage.
+You should not change the dose or time of use on your own.
+The drug should be discontinued gradually over several days.

 Only a doctor can prescribe ointments and creams

-If red spots appear on the body of a child, then the cause is most often skin infectious diseases.
-Some of them pose a danger to the health and life of babies.
-The task of the doctor is to identify the cause of the rash and prescribe treatment.
+If red spots appear on a child’s body, the cause is most often skin infectious diseases.
+Some of them pose a danger to the health and life of children.
+The doctor's task is to identify the cause of the rash and prescribe treatment.
 The presence of red spots is a cause for concern for parents.

 Show all